entrilas/shipping-calculator/README.md

 **Project Setup
 ----------------------------
+**Requirements**
+Follow these steps in order to run the environment:
+  * Docker must be installed in your machine.
-* The program is covered with Docker.
+  * Docker Compose is also needed.
+**Installation**

-Requirements to run
+Follow these steps in order to run the environment:
-*Docker
-*Docker Compose

-**Installation

-To install and run the application, follow these steps:
-*Clone the repository to your local machine.
+  * Clone the repository to your local machine.
-*Navigate to the root directory of the application.
+  * Navigate to the root directory of the application.
-*Build the Docker containers using the following command:
+  * Build the Docker containers using the following command: docker-compose --build

-docker-compose --build
-Once the containers have been built, enter the Docker container by running the following command:

-docker exec -it shipping-calculator-backend-1 bash
+  * Once the containers have been built, enter the Docker container by running the following command: docker exec -it shipping-calculator-backend-1 bash

-Once inside the container, copy the .env.example file to .env using the following command:
+  * Once inside the container, copy the .env.example file to .env using the following command: cp .env.example .env

-*cp .env.example .env
-Generate a new key for the application by running the following command:
+  * Generate a new key for the application by running the following command: php artisan key:generate

-*php artisan key:generate
+**Usage
-You can now run the application using the following command:
+  * Enter the Docker container by running the following command: docker exec -it shipping-calculator-backend-1 bash

-php artisan app:discount
+  * To run the application, enter this command: php artisan app:discount
-This will calculate the shipping costs based on the input parameters.

-Running Tests
-To run the tests for the application, follow these steps:

-php artisan test
+  * To run the tests for the application, enter this command: php artisan test

-This will run all the tests for the application and output the results.

-*NOTE: For both running the code and running the tests, you must be inside the Docker container.

 **EXTRA
   * There is a CI Pipeline setup in the repository in order to run tests before every merge request.